peelmicro/dot-net-core-react-redux-advanced/README.md

 - Change to NetCorereactReduxAdvanced.IntegrationTest folder
 - Execute: dotnet test

+# In order to setup Travis CI
+- Put the settings from the appsettings.json in the Repository Settings on the Web Site

 # Within the code you can see how to
 - Use MongoDb with .Net Core
 - Use Identity with MongoDb